traderjoe-xyz/joe-docs/docs/guides/1-manage-a-liquidity-position.md

 2. `tokenX`/`tokenY` order doesn't matter.
 3. `LBtoken` balances to remove are stated explicitly (not relatively as `Precision`)

-To remove liquidity using Router following functions should be used:
+To remove liquidity using Router one of following functions should be used:

 ```js